Accelerated B.S.N. Program

-Prior to applying to the nursing major, students must apply for admission to SDSU.
-The number of students accepted to enroll in the Nursing Major may vary depending upon available clinical facilities, qualified faculty, and funds.
+Prior to applying to the nursing program, students must apply for admission to SDSU.
+The number of students accepted to enroll in the nursing program may vary depending upon available clinical facilities, qualified faculty and funds.
 Selection is made from among the best qualified for the study and practice of nursing.

 Prior Educational Preparation

 - Bachelor's degree from an accredited institution prior to the end of SDSU's summer session/semester (for the Sioux Falls site) or the end of SDSU's fall semester (for the Rapid City and Aberdeen sites).